Shisham Tree

 MORE ABOUT SHISHAM TREE

-Sheesham wood comes from a tree known by a variety of names, including Indian rosewood, Dalbergia Sissoo, Penny leaf, and so on.
-It can be found growing wild in India and the sub-Himalayan region.
-The most peculiar feature of this wood is that no two pieces are ever alike in appearance.
-So you no longer have to wonder what Sheesham wood is.
-Did you know that Sheesham and teak furniture are the most popular types of wood?
-The wood of the Sheesham tree is both durable and pliable, making it an excellent choice for creating long-lasting furniture in any style.
-Sheesham wood beds, in fact, last longer than beds made of other woods.
+Sheesham wood is derived from a tree that goes by several names, including Indian rosewood, Dalbergia Sissoo, and Penny leaf.
+It is commonly found growing in the wild in India and the sub-Himalayan region.
+What sets this wood apart is that no two pieces look alike.
+Did you know that Sheesham wood and teak furniture are the most popular types of wood?
+Sheesham wood is both pliable and durable, making it an excellent choice for creating long-lasting furniture in various styles.
+Beds made of Sheesham wood have a longer lifespan compared to those made of other types of wood.

-The sapwood is white to pale brownish white, and the heartwood is golden to dark brown.
+The sapwood of the Sheesham tree is white to pale brownish-white, while the heartwood is golden to dark brown.
 The heartwood is resistant to fungi and has a specific gravity of 0.7–0.8, but the sapwood is easily attacked by dry-wood termites and borers.
-The neoflavonoid dalbergichromene has been found in the stem bark and heartwood of D. sissoo.
+Researchers have discovered the neoflavonoid dalbergichromene in the stem bark and heartwood of D. sissoo.

 Both the sapwood and the heartwood have a high calorific value, with 4,908 kcal/kg and 5,181 kcal/kg, respectively.
 It is grown on a 10- to 15-year rotation as a fuel wood.
 Although the tree has excellent coppicing ability, it has been reported to lose vigour after two or three rotations.
 For heating and cooking, the wood makes excellent charcoal.